-• Our Biosciences segment results reflect a pre-tax charge of \$20 million, or \$0.06 diluted earnings per share from continuing operations, inResearch and development, for asset write-offs primarily resulting from the discontinuance of an instrument product development program.
-The charge is largely attributable to capitalized product software, but also includes a lesser amount attributable to fixed assets.

-- Our Diagnostics segment results reflect a pre-tax charge of \$11 million, or \$0.04 diluted earnings per share from continuing operations, in Selling and administrative, for contract termination costs that resulted from the early termination of a European distributor arrangement. - Our unallocated corporate results reflect a pre-tax gain of \$8 million, or \$0.03 diluted earnings per share from continuing operations, in Other income, net resulting from the Company's receipt of cash proceeds from the sale of a company in which it held a small equity ownership interest.
+- Our Biosciences segment results reflected the second quarter fiscal year 2014 pre-tax charge of \$20 million, or \$0.06 diluted earnings per share from continuing operations, in Research and development, for asset write-offs primarily resulting from the discontinuance of an instrument product development program.
+The charge is largely attributable to capitalized product software, but also includes a lesser amount attributable to fixed assets. - Our Diagnostics segment results reflected the second quarter fiscal year 2014 pre-tax charge of \$11 million, or \$0.04 diluted earnings per share from continuing operations, in Selling and administrative, for contract termination costs that resulted from the early termination of a European distributor arrangement. - Our unallocated corporate results reflected the second quarter fiscal year 2014 pre-tax gain of \$8 million, or \$0.03 diluted earnings per share from continuing operations, in Other income, net resulting from the Company's receipt of cash proceeds from the sale of a company in which it held a small equity ownership interest.